featherbear/UNSW-COMP1531/blog/__hugo/content/post/object-oriented-design.md

 # Encapsulation
 Encapsulation refers to the private scope of an object's attributes.

-The attributes in an object ['cannot' be accessed by external entities](#encapsulation).
+The attributes in an object <u title="It can in Python">'cannot'</u> be accessed by external entities.
-Rather, the object must invoke one of its methods
+Rather, the object must invoke one of its methods to retreive the attribute

+#Aside (not in course)#

+## Polymorphism
+Ability for an object to act as a different data type depending on how it is used

+## Overloading
+Ability for a method to take in different parameters - but doesn't occur in Python as it is a dynamically typed langauge